Campus partnerships, services & other information

 We regularly need to fix items in our residence units and in student rooms.
 Facilities Management is the central point for repairs.
 If something needs to be fixed in your room or living unit, please submit the repair through TMA on E-services.
 Be as specific as possible.
 Include the name of the living unit, the specific area or room number, the resident’s name (if applicable), and the location and nature of the needed repair.
 For emergency repairs, please call Facilities Management at x4233.
 For non-emergency repairs, please submit a Maintenance Request (TMA) online by logging into E-services.

-DePauw University requires that all students living in the residence halls participate in the University dining contract.
-Rector Village residents have the opportunity to elect a reduced meal plan.
-The dining contract consists of an all-point plan spending allowance.
+DePauw University requires that all students living in university-owned housing to participate in the University dining contract.
 The plan provides students with the flexibility to purchase meals or snacks at any dining service location whenever they choose.
 Your meal plan points may be used in the Hub Café, Hub Express, Den Bistro and Convenience Store, Café Roy, Café Allegro, The Fluttering Duck, and 2 West Bistro.
 The ID OneCard Office is the administrator of the meal plans; for questions, please contact them at email@example.com or at their office, located on the lower level of the Memorial Student Union Building.
 Click here for more information.

 All living units have network outlets in the room to allow access to the DePauw data network and the Internet.
 Data jacks will be orange or white in color.
 Problems with internet or network access should be reported to Help Desk at 765.658.4294 or at their office, located on the lower level of the Memorial Student Union Building.